slu-openGIS/barriers-data/location-data/METADATA.md

   * `BarrierCk2` - date information for supplemental confirmation
   * `CheckType2` - method for supplemental confirmation
   * `Descrip` - human readable description of the closure
-  * `Redev` - is barrier part of a redevelopment project where street scape fundamentally changes?
   * `long` - `.csv` *only* - longitude of barrier location
   * `lat` - `.csv` *only* - latitude of barrier location